Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-For both Internet and Intranet mails to work Microsoft Outlook must be configured to act as a communication link between Microsoft Access and the Mail Transport; the SMTP server of your Internet Service Provider(ISP) or the Intranet Mail Transport, like Lotus Notes.
-If you are already using Microsoft Outlook for Sending and Receiving e-mails then it is already configured.
-MS-Outlook will maintain the Contact List from which we can select the prospective mail recipients.
+For both Internet and Intranet mail to function properly, Microsoft Outlook must be configured as the communication bridge between Microsoft Access and the mail transport system—whether it’s the SMTP server of your Internet Service Provider (ISP) or an Intranet mail system like Lotus Notes.
+If you’re already using Microsoft Outlook to send and receive emails, then it's likely already set up correctly.
+Outlook also maintains a Contact List, which can be used to select prospective email recipients.

-Outlook Versions
+Outlook Versions.

 OR